ScopeLift/uniswap-docs-fork/docs/concepts/governance/05-multichain-proposals.md

 ZkSync Era uses the Arbitrum-style approach where the parent of the V3Factory contract is an aliased address, but the method of sending the proposal is different than the one used for Arbitrum.
 Proposal calldata on mainnet intended for ZkSync Era should be forwarded through a call to `requestL2Transaction` on the `MailBoxFacet` contract.
 The call would have wrapped calldata for a Uniswap contract function call that would effect the change.
-An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multi-chain/zksync-example.sol)):
+An example (see on github [here](https://github.com/ScopeLift/uniswap-docs-fork/blob/b0da9f6596b3fcc9578adcb32f89a6b0472c0a1a/examples/multichain-proposals/zksync-example.sol)):

 ```
-// SPDX-License-Identifier: UNLICENSED
+// SPDX-License-Identifier: MIT
 pragma solidity ^0.8.28;

 import {console2} from "forge-std/console2.sol";